shapeshed/shapeshed.com/content/posts/populating_forms_with_yql_jquery_and_microformats.md

-{
-  "title": "Populating forms with YQL, jQuery and Microformats", "date": "2009-02-16T00:00:00+00:00",
++++
+date = "2009-02-16T00:00:00+00:00"
-  "description": "YQL recently began supporting Microformats.
-This is great because we can do useful things easily like populate form data without even refreshing the page.", "tags": [
+description = "YQL recently began supporting Microformats.
+This is great because we can do useful things easily like populate form data without even refreshing the page." tags = ["Yahoo", "JavaScript", "Microformats"] title = "Populating forms with YQL, jQuery and Microformats"

-    "Yahoo",
-    "JavaScript",
-    "Microformats"
-  ]
-}
++++

 ## Demo